-Covered Health Services 1 Percentage of Eligible Expenses Payable by the Plan: Network Non-Network Temporomandibular Joint Dysfunction (TMJ) Outpatient Facility: 100% Physician's Office: 100% after you pay a \$30 Copay (Physician) or \$50 Specialist 70% after you meet the Annual Deductible Transplantation Services See Section 6, Additional Coverage Details, for limits for Non-Network Services Depending upon where the Covered Health Services is provided, Benefits for transplantation services will be the same as those stated under each Covered Health Services category in this section.
+Covered Health Services 1 Percentage of Eligible Expenses Payable by the Plan: Network Non-Network See Section 6, Additional Coverage Details, for limits for Non-Network Services transplantation services will be the same as those stated under each Covered Health Services category in this section.
 Urgent Care Center Services (Copay is per visit) 100% after you pay a \$50 Copay 70% after you meet the Annual Deductible Urinary Catheters 90% after you meet the Annual Deductible 70% after you meet the Annual Deductible Virtual Care Services Network Benefits are available only when services are delivered through a Designated Virtual Network Provider.
 You can find a Designated Virtual Network Provider by going to www.myuhc.com or by calling the telephone number on your ID card.
 100% Not Covered Wigs See Section 6, Additional Coverage Details, for limits 90% after you meet the Annual Deductible 90% after you meet the Annual Deductible